NYPL/engineering-general/standards/production-readiness.md

 | Security [1](../security/README.md), [2](../security/oauth.md), [3](../security/secrets.md) |                     |
 | Privacy & Data Retention [1](privacy.md)                                                    |                     |
 | Monitoring & Alarms [1](alerting.md)                                                        |                     |

+## AWS Billing Tags
+If your service uses AWS, please add billing tags to your production readiness checklist.
+You can read more about the tags on the billing-tags document page.